10 Best Beaches in Corfu, Greece

 When you walk down to the bottom of the trail, turn right to reach Pirate Beach.
 Going left will take you to Porto Timoni.

-We arrived around 9:30am and had the beach to ourselves for about 20-30 minutes before another couple got there.
+We arrived around 9:30 a.m. after starting the hike down around 9 a.m. and had the beach to ourselves for about 20-30 minutes before another couple got there.
 It’s typically less crowded than the bay and beach on the other side.

 Parking: There is street-side parking near the trailhead, but it can fill up quickly.